Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

-Our main observation is that involutive $GL(2, \bbbr)$ structures are induced, as characteristic varieties, on solutions to various dispersionless integrable hierarchies.
-Moreover, $\alpha$-manifolds come from integral manifolds of the associated dispersionless Lax equations.
+Our main observation is that involutive $GL(2, \bbbr)$ structures are induced, as characteristic varieties, on solutions to dispersionless integrable hierarchies of PDEs.
+Moreover, $\alpha$-manifolds can be obtained as projections of integral manifolds of the associated dispersionless Lax equations.

 The following example is based on \cite{Zakharevich, DK, Krynski}.
 Equations of the Veronese web hierarchy have the form

 one equation for every triple $(i, j, k)$ of distinct indices.
 Here $u$ is a function on the $n$-dimensional manifold $M$ with local coordinates $x^1, \dots, x^{n}$, coefficients $c_i$ are pairwise distinct constants, and $u_i=u_{x^i}$ denote partial derivatives.

-The characteristic variety of system (\ref{Ver}) is defined by a system of quadrics,
+The term `hierarchy' refers to the fact that the overdetermined system (\ref{Ver}) is in involution for every $n$ so that any two equations can be viewed as Lie-B\"acklund symmetries of each other: if we take two different triples and unite the indices, then the system of equations of type \eqref{Ver} corresponding to all sub-triples of the union is compatible.